Garden Maintenance Cost

-If you're looking to have your garden maintained, or garden waste removed, you may want to know how much you should expect to pay a gardener before you decide to hire.
+If you're looking to have your garden maintained, you may want to know how much you should expect to pay a gardener before you decide to hire.

-That's where this garden rubbish removal cost guide comes in handy.
-Here you can find out how much gardeners charge and how much you should expect to pay for garden maintenance and garden waste removal.
+That's where this garden maintenance cost guide comes in handy.
+Here you can find out how much gardeners charge and how much you should expect to pay for garden maintenance.

 The average cost for regular garden maintenance is in the region of £30 to £50 per visit.
 This will include mowing, weeding and trimming.
 This is usually a fixed fee so it makes it easy to fit in a budget.